ultimate271/notes/dostoevsky/brothers03.07.md

 take his skin to some monastery.
 “That would make the people flock, and bring the money in.”

+#### Smerdyakov gives his opinion, that renounce Christianity would have been the correct thing to do
 Grigory frowned, seeing that Fyodor Pavlovitch was by no means touched, but, as usual, was beginning to scoff.
 At that moment Smerdyakov, who was standing by the door, smiled.
 Smerdyakov often waited at table towards the